ioccc-src/winner/2019/README.md

 We advise running your entry through valgrind to make sure those mistakes are avoided.

-Using extra arguments to main, or arguments of wrong types as a quick and dirty way of declaring variables is now passé.
+Using extra arguments to `main`, or arguments of wrong types as a quick and dirty way of declaring variables is now passé.
 Clang, for example, rejects them outright.

 We hope the authors of some of those entries will fix and re-submit